dorota-alina/savings-vaults/index.md

 1. Test how-tos, tutorials, instructions, and any procedural parts yourself.
 2. Request testing the same from the QA team.
+3. Update the docs according to the received comments.

 ### Review & approval

+1. Peer review: Distribute the draf to other technical writer(s) and apply their comments.
-1. Distribute the draft for review to the agreed stakeholders (preferably different from SMEs): devs, engineers, architects, product/ marketing/ sales folks.
-2. Update the docs according to the comments received after the testing and the review.
+2. Technical review: Distribute the draft to the agreed stakeholders (preferably different from SMEs): devs, engineers, architects, product/ marketing/ sales folks.
+Update the docs according to the received comments.
-3. Request the final approval from the agreed stakeholder (Project Lead, Tech Lead, or similar).
+4. Approval: Request the final approval from the agreed stakeholder (Project Lead, Tech Lead, or similar).

 ## Publish the docs

 ### Merge (GitHub)

-1. Merge all relevant PRs (GitHub) to the release branch and tag your branch if needed.
+Merge all relevant PRs (GitHub) to the release branch and tag the branch if needed.

 ### Deploy (Jenkins)